About Us

 Other roles

-With her husband Simon she has two young children.
-In free time she enjoys time away for family hikes, fishing or camping.
+With her husband Simon and two teenage children she enjoys time away for family fishing or camping trips and time with friends.
 And having travelled to India twice, Charlotte enjoys cooking Indian meals.